PBR/MQ2/doc/plugin.rst

 To create a new plugin, you will need to create a new python file, place it under ``MQ2/plugins/``.
-This python file should contain its own class which inherits and implements the method defined in ``PluginInterface``.
+This python file should contain its own class which inherits and implements the method defined in :class:`~MQ2.PluginInterface`.

 Plugin interface: